FrederikTobner/JANUS/book/src/chapter-03-boot-process/build-system.md

 **Incremental builds:** Change one `.c` file, only that file and the final link step re-run.
 No wasted rebuilds.

 ## Verification

+> TODO: Is this possible without kernel entry point?

 After building, verify the kernel: